Moe94n/excel-ai-assistant/README.md

 - If using Ollama, smaller models are faster but may be less accurate
 - Enable multi-threading in Advanced settings for better performance
 - Consider processing smaller ranges if dealing with very large datasets

+### Cloud Storage Troubleshooting

+**Google Drive Issues:**

+- **"Google client secrets file not found"**: Run the app and go to File → Cloud Storage → Cloud Storage Settings to configure your credentials
+- **"Authentication failed"**: Check that your client_secrets.json file is valid and you have an internet connection
+- **"Access denied"**: Ensure you've granted the necessary permissions during OAuth setup
+- **Test your setup**: Run `python test_google_drive.py` to verify everything is working

+**General Issues:**

+- **Files not loading**: Check file permissions and ensure the files aren't corrupted
+- **Slow performance**: Large files may take time to download/upload
+- **Connection timeouts**: Check your internet connection and try again

 ## Contributing